If you have had a fall, or are at risk from a fall, our community falls service is here to help.

-Our community falls service is provided by a number of healthcare professionals including occupational therapists, physiotherapists and specialist nurses, who are part of an integrated therapy team, providing you with a number of services in the community.
+Our service is provided by a number of healthcare professionals including occupational therapists, physiotherapists and specialist nurses, who are part of an integrated therapy team.
+We will provide you with a number of services from within the community.

 We work with other health care staff if you have either had a fall or help to prevent you from having a fall.

-We know that a fall can have a major impact on a person’s quality of life, causing both physically and psychologically damaging effects, so it is very import that we try to prevent them from happening.
+We know that a fall can have a major impact on a person’s quality of life, causing both physically and psychologically damaging effects.
+It’s very import that we try to prevent falls from happening.

 The team will: